Mismanagement versus Mental Illness

 Jake works at a packing plant.
 He’s been with the company for some years.
 He’s suffering a horrible fate.
 He is nearing 60 years of age.
 He lives alone and has had a full life of loneliness.
 He suffers from severe migraines.
 He’s a tall, thin wily man without physical appeal.
 Everyone who meets him sees it at once: he’s creepy, not like the convicted pedophile who is the union steward at the same place, but creepy in a more natural, nasty way, more dangerous.
 After all, child molesters are fearful of adult retribution.
 No indeed, Jake is mentally ill, even a child could see it.
 One day he’ll be okay, another full of animosity.
 He’s bipolar.
 When he’s up, he’s Jake, and when he’s down, they call him Biff.
 When he’s neither up nor down, they call him Snap-Cap, even to his face.
 He’s ailing from split personality.
 Everyone has noticed it.
 One night when he was in a rare foul mood, he warned his fellow workers that if he should be fired for any reason whatsoever, he’d come back with a gun and kill them all.
 He keeps a Remington at home.
 He’s suicidal, he’s a tidy sum; without a doubt, he’s a psychopath.

 He neglects himself, he’s dirty, unkempt, smelly and often revolting.
 He argues with himself while he works or when he’s out aimlessly walking the streets.
-He’s the scorpionfish in bouillabaisse, astoundingly rude to strangers–provocative and combative–soiling himself and pissing in the streets.
+Also he doesn't eat clean; he's depressed, he’s the scorpionfish in bouillabaisse, astoundingly rude to strangers–provocative and combative–soiling himself and pissing in the streets.
 He’s obviously a paranoid schizophrenic.
 He has the classic signs.
 Most importantly though, nearly every single day he’s depressed; he suffers from manic psychosis.

 Don’t think for a moment that he’s not suffering in his state of destructive apotheosis.
 Snap-Cap never feels joy, happiness or humor; he doesn’t smile: there’s nothing but a black void rushing toward him.
 He’s clinically depressed and holds down a low-paying part-time job working early morning shifts two or three times a week.
 He’s unproductive, high-maintenance and often phones in sick.
 He has no family; he one time mentioned an estranged brother somewhere.
 He uses the union to resolve his disputes, which he has on a weekly basis.
 No one in management where he works has the guts to fire him; he strikes fear into many a heart.
 Everyone feels for him, but they hate him too.
 He is without any manners whatsoever.
 He’s a bully; the threat to them is all too real.